 The concept of work/life balance is always a slippery slope.
 You do really well in your work life and your family life can suffer.
 But I can tell you, that if you don’t have your work shiat together your family life is going to suffer MORE.
 When you are not sure that you and your family will survive and you have fallen to the bottom of Mazlow’s hierarchy of needs, well, in my life experience there is no potential for balance in survival mode.

 So here’s what I’m getting at.
 Trolling Indeed and SimplyHired is not near enough if you are stretched to the financial limits due to lack of contract work or job loss.
 You have to fire all of your guns at once, and dive in deeper than you ever have before.
 And by opening yourself to the universe and creative flow you may have to give up on determining the exact results, the solution may not be what you think it is.

-Here are a few things you need to do if you are looking for a job, or looking to fill your consulting/freelance dance card.
+Here are a few things you need to do if you are looking for a job, or looking to fill your consulting/freelance dance card in 2012.